 The new work, to be performed in spring 2020, is one of the faculty-led projects to celebrate the 150th anniversary.
 Members of the community are invited to take part in every step of the process, from creating material to performing in the production.

 Sonja Thompson, assistant professor of music and university organist, is leading the project.
 Malick Ceesay ’17, company manager at the Children’s Theatre Company in Minneapolis, has signed on as stage director, and Aaron Gabriel ’99 is composing music and lyrics for the production.
-Meanwhile, team member/writer Leah Cooper of Wonderlust Productions is busy structuring the play around the stories of real Auggies that were gathered in story circles over the fall and winter months.
+Meanwhile, team member/writer Leah Cooper of Wonderlust Productions is busy structuring the play around the stories of real Auggies that were gathered in story circles during fall and winter.
 The Augsburg Music-Theater Club is also contributing to stage direction, musical direction, and choreography, as well as performing in the cast.

 A video celebrating the success of Augsburg’s TRIO McNair Scholars alumni will be released during an event from 3 to 5 p.m.
 October 23.